skellis46/finger-pointing-moon/case-for-support.md

 1. _Limits:_

-- **Empirical and experiential practice-research fieldwork**: 4 x 2 week blocks (20 hours per week) of Authentic Movement (body-based practice)
+- **Empirical and experiential practice-research fieldwork**: 2 x 3-week blocks (20 hours per week) of Authentic Movement (body-based practice)
 - **Experimental documentation** developed through critical reflection and writing, and still and moving images
 - **Empirical and sensorial analysis** through first and third-person observation of the practice to propose epistemic limits
 - **Scholarly writing**: first and third-person case report to communicate findings